zphixon/superfish/README.md

     16

-output is handled differently for numbers and letters, there is a newline after every number output, and there is not for every text output
+output is handled differently for numbers and letters; there is a newline after every number output, and there is not for every text output. therefore, you would need to output the ASCII value for `\n`, 10

     iissoo